Apply for the Master of Marketing (MMart)Apply Now

 Structure of the Programme

-- A candidate shall, before commencing the investigation to be described in the applied or research project, normally have achieved a B+ average in their coursework and secure the approval of the Head of the Department of Marketing for the topic, the supervisor(s) and the proposed course of the investigation.
+- A candidate shall, before commencing the investigation to be described in the applied or research project, secure the approval of the Programme Co-ordinator concerned for the proposed course of the investigation.

 Duration of the Programme

-A full-time candidate will normally complete the requirements for the programme in 12 or 18 months of study.
-A part-time candidate will normally complete the requirements of the programme in 24 or 36 months of study.
+- A candidate must normally complete the requirements for the programme in 12 months of full-time study, and a part-time candidate within four years of commencing the Programme.

 Withdrawal from the Programme

-- Each examiner shall supply a written report and recommend a mark or grade on the basis of the project, as submitted, and an overall result.
+- Each examiner shall supply a written report and recommend a mark or grade on the basis of the final manuscript report as submitted.

 Level of Award of the Degree